AuthorizeNet/sdk-python/README.md

 This repository is destributed under a proprietary license.
 See the provided license file(../blob/readme/LICENSE.txt).
 This repository is destributed under a proprietary license.
 See the provided license file [../blob/readme/LICENSE.txt] file.
 This repository is destributed under a proprietary license.
 See the provided license file (../blob/readme/LICENSE.txt) file.

+This repository is destributed under a proprietary license.
+See the provided license file(../readme/LICENSE.txt).
+This repository is destributed under a proprietary license.
+See the provided license file(../LICENSE.txt).
+This repository is destributed under a proprietary license.
+See the provided license file(LICENSE.txt).